ALL ABOUT A MUMMY

 The idea that you have to gut your property to renovate a home is wrong.
 In fact, it’s dead wrong!
 Big interior design projects are necessary from time to time, not to mention gorgeous.
 However, they are time-consuming, energy-sapping and expensive.
 Even if you do have the time and energy, an average family doesn’t have the budget.

 The alternatives are cosmetic renovations such as painting and plastering.
 It may literally be covering the cracks, but it helps add a new lease of life to tired properties.
-Before you break out the Dulux, there are a few things you should know.
-Firstly, because it’s cosmetic doesn’t mean it can’t go wrong.
+Before you break out the Dulux, there are a few things you should consider.
+Cosmetic updates can absolutely refresh a home, but lasting success comes from pairing those changes with systems that support how you actually live.
+That’s why many homeowners turn to apartmentjeanie, a professional interior design and organising service that transforms everyday chaos into calm.
+Their approach ensures that any aesthetic improvements are backed by structure, functionality, and a flow that actually works for real life.

 Picture of paintbrush covered in paint